bptlab/fcm2cpn/readme.md

 ### Binary

-The binary `fcm2cpn.jar` containing all dependencies is available in the project's root folder.
+The binary `bpmn2cpn.jar` containing all dependencies is available [here](https://owncloud.hpi.de/s/EII5PnKSQEpu0PI).

 ### Dependencies

 Please note, that the tool has dependencies, and that these dependencies may have different licenses.
 In the following we list the dependencies
 * Camunda bpmn-model for parsing BPMN files.
 The dependency is linked via maven.
 * Access/CPN to create CPNtools compatible CPNs.
-The dependency is linked as a set of external libraries (see `lib/`    )
+The dependency is linked as a set of external libraries (see `lib/`)
 * Eclipse EMF dependency for using Access/CPN

+### Checking k-soundness

+The example CPNs `k-soundness.cpn` and `k-soundnessCorrected.cpn` can be used to verify the k-soundness property.
+To do so, the user must first load CPN-Tools state space tool, see (http://cpntools.org/2018/01/15/temporal-logic-for-state-spaces/)[http://cpntools.org/2018/01/15/temporal-logic-for-state-spaces/] for more information, and then reevaluate the `FindNodesViolatingKSoundness` function.

-### Licence
+### License

 *fcm2cpn* is a compiler, translating process fragments to CPNtools compatible Petri nets.
 Copyright (C) 2020  Hasso Plattner Institute gGmbH, University of Potsdam